 Chief Collins serves on various local committees and national fire protection/disaster committees, is co-owner of local businesses and is the fourth generation living and working on the family farm.
 He enjoys spending time with his wife and three daughters with their 4H and FFA live stock projects and is active in his church.

-Cindy is an American Heart Association CPR/First Aid Instructor, American Red Cross Babysitting Instructor, Child Seat Safety Technician, and Juvenile Fire Setters Intervention Specialist.
+Cindy is an American Heart Association BLS CPR/First Aid Instructor, Safe Sitter Babysitting Instructor, Child Seat Safety Technician, and Juvenile Fire Setters Intervention Specialist.

 Joseph Casella is the Fire Prevention Officer for the Minooka.
 Inspector Casella has fire service and fire prevention experience.
 His primary responsibilities are educating business owners on Fire and Life Safety Code compliance, while conducting inspections on a regular basis.